-The gap is large between the amount of data that has been obtained in surveys and the amount of data freely available.
+The gap is large between the amount of data that have been obtained in surveys and the amount of data freely available.
 The soil profiles included in global soil databases such as WoSIS comprise a very small fraction of the soil pits dug by human beings.
-For example, there are more than 100,000 soil profiles from the second national soil survey of China (Zhang et al., 2010) and no more than 9,000 were used to produce the national soil property maps that are freely available (Shangguan et al., 2013).
-In the last century, national soil surveys have been widely accomplished, primarily for agriculture purpose.
+For example, there are more than 100 000 soil profiles from the second national soil survey of China (Zhang et al., 2010) and no more than 9000 were used to produce the national soil property maps that are freely available (Shangguan et al., 2013).
+In the last century, national soil surveys have been widely accomplished, primarily for agriculture purposes.
 However, most of these legacy data are not digitalized and they are usually not made available to the science community even if digitalized.
-Obtaining these hidden soil data will require some mechanism such as government mandated regulations and money investments to make these data available (Pillar four Working Group, 2014; Pillar 5 Working Group, 2017).
-Arrouays et al. (2017) reported that about 800,000 soil profiles have been obtained from the selected countries, although most of these are not yet freely available to the international community.
+Obtaining these hidden soil data will require some mechanism such as government-mandated regulations and money investments to make these data available (Pillar 4 Working Group, 2014; Pillar 5 Working Group, 2017).
+Arrouays et al. (2017) reported that about 800 000 soil profiles have been obtained from the selected countries, although most of these are not yet freely available to the international community.
 In addition, investments in new soil samplings should be made, especially in the under-represented areas.
-A good example is the U.S., which has the most abundant soil data freely available (http://ncsslabdatamart.sc.egov.usda.gov/) similar to many other data.
+A good example is the US, which has the most abundant soil data freely available (https://ncsslabdatamart.sc.egov.usda.gov/, last access: 3 July 2019), similar to many other data.
 Censored information produces censored maps and so on.
-If the hidden data could be made available in any way, science and the whole human being will be promoted.
+If the hidden data could be made available in any way, science and all human beings will benefit.
 A true big data era is waiting for us.
 The data compatibility of different analysis methods and different description protocols including soil classifications is also an important issue and data harmonization is necessary when the data are made available to the public.